mcneel/rhino.inside-revit/docs/readme.md

   },
 ```

-Currently, the grasshopper definition `update_components_data.ghx` is used to generate this data file and perform other necessary tasks to update the components list for the wiki.
+Currently, the Grasshopper definition `update_components_data.ghx` is used to generate this data file and perform other necessary tasks to update the components list for the wiki.

 ## Misc List